strongdm/terraform-sdm-onboarding/README.md

 ## Run the Terraform Module

-To work with the examples in this repository, follow these directions.
+Our [public GitHub repository](https://github.com/strongdm/terraform-sdm-onboarding) stores code examples for your Terraform onboarding quick start with AWS.
+To work with the examples in our repository, follow these directions.

 1. Clone the repository: